 Both the guitar and the ukulele have similar looking bodies and some even have the same number of strings.
 But they are essentially different instruments.
 Let’s see how.

 SaPa, the Subramaniam Academy of Performing Arts, started in 2007 is the home for great music and musicians.
-Ably led by our founders, legendary musicians Dr. L. Subramaniam and Kavita Krishnamurti Subramaniam, SaPa has a strong legacy of excellence in Carnatic and global music.
+Guided by the vision of our founders, legendary musicians Dr. L. Subramaniam and Kavita Krishnamurti Subramaniam, and ably led by singer-songwriter Bindu Subramaniam and violinist Ambi Subramaniam, SaPa has a strong legacy of excellence in Carnatic and global music.

 Here at SaPa, we believe in ‘learning through fun’.
 We have exciting, interactive elements in all our lessons, and ensure that students bring their musical vision to life while also having a great time.

 We believe strongly in every student’s unique learning process.
 Some learn better while working together, others do better with one-on-one attention.
 Some learners start from scratch, while others can get a headstart from previous experience.
 Every perspective is important, which is why we recommend that you start your journey with us by speaking to our SaPa expert.